-There is no perfect sales funnel template that’s ready-made for your business.
-A sales funnel is a model that your can tweak for your business.
+There’s no perfect sales funnel template that’s ready-made for your business.
+A sales funnel is a model that you can tweak for your business.
 And the personalization tools within ActiveCampaign can really help make your funnel your own.

-You created a sales funnel (or revamped the one you had) and it’s still not producing the results you want.
+You created a sales funnel (or revamped the 1 you had), and it’s still not producing the desired results.
 What should you do now?

 Time for a little detective work.
 You have to find out what might be causing your funnel to fail.
-To do that, start by asking yourself these three questions.
+To do that, start by asking yourself these 3 questions.

 - Where are your leads getting stuck?
 Is there a common stage where leads start to grow cold?
 Look at past prospecting efforts to see what might need adjusting in AIDA.

 - What information are leads possibly missing at each stage?
 Content can go stale.
-If you’re sending outdated content, your leads aren’t getting the information they need from you
+If you’re sending an outdated piece of content, your leads aren’t getting the information they need from you.

 - How can you make the process smoother for them?
-Each stage of AIDA can have multiple steps in it – from what emails you send to what phone calls you make.
+Each stage of AIDA can have multiple steps—from the emails you send to the phone calls you make.
 What can you automate or eliminate to create less work?

-Not sure what automation, email marketing, and CRM software is right for you?
-Start with a free trial of ActiveCampaign – we have all three.
+Not sure what automation, email marketing, and CRM software are right for you?
+Start with a free trial of ActiveCampaign—we have all 3.